badzianga/Quack/README.md

 ```

 ## Future improvements and features
-- Mesh/Shader manager with one instance of objects, references to them in components
 - 3D light
+- Mesh/Shader/Texture manager with one instance of objects, references to them in components
+- Pre-defined shaders
+- Matrix and Vector classes
+- ScriptComponent and scripting
+- Interactive editor
+- RigidBodyComponent with basic physics
 - Capsule and sphere meshes
-- Pre-defined shaders
-- Matrix, Quaternion, Vector classes
-- Rotation with Quaternions
 - Time scaling
 - Fixed timestep
-- Mouse inputs
 - Action mapping
 - Mouse delta
 - Gamepad support
-- RigidBodyComponent with basic physics
-- ScriptComponent and scripting